 Main Aspects of the Migration

 To start using the platform, you need to connect your store to Omnisend.
-Once it is done, we will begin syncing the information from your store, including your customers' profile data, orders, abandoned carts, products and more.
-The initial sync may take from 1 to 24 hours, depending on your store platform.
+Once it is done, we will begin syncing the information from your store, including your customers' profile data, orders, abandoned carts, products, and more.
+The initial sync may take from 1 up to 24 hours, depending on your store platform.

-Integrate your sign-up forms with Omnisend
+Integrate your sign-up forms with Omnisend.

 If you have embedded form on your store template, we suggest integrating it with Omnisend.
-We would also encourage you to check the Sign-up forms we are offering to see if any of the existing ones could be replaced.
+We would also encourage you to check the Sign-up forms we are offering to see if any existing ones could be replaced.

-Import the contacts from your previous ESP
+Import the contacts from your previous ESP.

-Transfer your templates
+Transfer your templates.

 Migrate your automation workflows.